As we all know coffee is the most popular drink in the work lets find out who makes the best coffee in the world.

 - Additionally, taste and flavor add spices like cardamom and cinnamon pounder.

 In conclusion, coffee is a popular drink consumed and loved by many all over the globe and there are a variety of ways to enjoy this wonderful beverage.
-Every culture and region have a unique impact on coffee.
+Every culture and region has a unique impact on coffee.
 There are many flavors and tastes, as mentioned above every country have their special kind coffee and recipe that there is always something new to experience.